datumbox/datumbox-framework-examples/README.md

 All of the above files contain a main() method.
 To use it just clone the project on your workspace and run any of the above files.

-The project contains also two configuration files in the resources folder:
+The project contains also 5 configuration files in the resources folder:

+- [datumbox.configuration.properties](./src/main/resources/datumbox.configuration.properties): It defines for the default storage engine (required).
+- [datumbox.concurrencyconfiguration.properties](./src/main/resources/datumbox.concurrencyconfiguration.properties): It controls the concurrency levels (required).
-- [datumbox.configuration.properties](./src/main/resources/datumbox.configuration.properties): It contains the configuration for the framework (required).
+- [datumbox.inmemoryconfiguration.properties](./src/main/resources/datumbox.inmemoryconfiguration.properties): It contains the configurations for the InMemory storage engine (required).
+- [datumbox.mapdbconfiguration.properties](./src/main/resources/datumbox.mapdbconfiguration.properties): It contains the configurations for the MapDB storage engine (optional).
 - [logback.xml](./src/main/resources/logback.xml): It contains the configuration file for the logger (optional).

 Finally in the resources folder there are several [real world datasets](./src/main/resources/datasets/) which are used for testing.